QB64-Phoenix-Edition/InForm-PE/docs/Array.md

 # Array Library

-The `Array` library provides a generic dynamic array implementation for QB64-PE.
+The `Array` library provides a generic dynamic array implementation.
 It supports storing various data types and automatically resizes itself as needed.
 Array index always beings at 1.

 ## Usage